nikulpatel3141/nikulpatel3141.github.io/blog/lifting/index.md

 title: Gym
 ---

-I enjoy going to the gym, and I competed (and was a Full Blue) in [Powerlifting](https://en.wikipedia.org/wiki/Powerlifting) at University.
+I enjoy going to the gym, and I competed (and was a Full Blue!) in [Powerlifting](https://en.wikipedia.org/wiki/Powerlifting) at University.

-Finding accurate and useful information on fitness is difficult, so I'm sharing some resources I've found.
+Finding accurate and useful information on fitness is difficult, so I'm sharing some resources I've found useful.

 ## Resources